surmanlab/surmanlab.github.io/README.md

-The Surman Lab is a Chemistry research group, based in the Department of Chemistry at King's College, London.
+The Surman Lab is a Chemistry research group led by Dr Andrew J Surman.
+We are based in the Department of Chemistry at King's College, London.
 Our interests are broad, but are focussed around Supramolecular Chemistry, Systems Chemistry, and Analytical Chemistry.

 This is a temporary homepage.
 A shiny new web page will be here soon.